By Jamie Barnard

 Don’t Go Too Hard

-Exercising in hot weather can put an extra strain on your body, so it’s important to know your limits and listen to your body.
+When you workout in hot weather it can put an extra strain on your body, so it’s important to know your limits and listen to your body.
 If you are relatively new to exercise or coming back after a hiatus, you should adapt your exercise to moderate intensity if you are working out in the heat, to reduce the risk factors.
 If at any point you feel lightheaded, it’s best to stop or reduce the intensity until you feel better.

 Make Sure You Have the Right Gear